tijsverkoyen/tijsverkoyen.github.io/_posts/2018-08-07-scaling-gitlab-runner-on-google-cloud-platform.md

 image:  2018-08-07-scaling-gitlab-runner-on-google-cloud-platform.gif
 comments: false
 ---
-At [SumoCoders](https://sumocoders.be/) we have a self-hosted GitLab instance, which we use heavily.
+At [SumoCoders](https://sumocoders.be/) we have a self-hosted GitLab instance.

-For each projects, we have some CI-jobs, some of them are as simple as checking code styles, others are more complex like building assets.
+For each project, we have some CI-jobs.
+Some of them are as simple as checking code styles, others are more complex like building assets.
 These jobs are handled by `gitlab-runners`.

-In the past we had several droplets (servers) on Digital Ocean which were used as `gitlab-runners`.
+In the past we used several droplets (servers) on Digital Ocean as `gitlab-runners`.
 These instances were running 24/7, and could only handle a limited number of jobs.

-With all cloud platforms like AWS and Google Cloud Platform that allow to use resources on demand a more cost effective setup can be accomplished.
+With platforms like Google Cloud Platform we ar able to use resources on demand.
+With that we can realize a more cost effective setup.

 In this blog post we will look at how you can get this up and running.